 - Referrals to health care and other social services.

 WIC is administered at the Federal level by USDA's Food and Nutrition Service (FNS) and is administered locally by 89 WIC State agencies.
-These agencies cover 50 States, the District of Columbia, 33 Indian Tribal Organizations, American Samoa, Guam, Commonwealth Islands of the Northern Marianas, Puerto Rico, and the U.S. Virgin Islands.
+These agencies cover 50 States, the District of Columbia, 33 Indian Tribal Organizations, American Samoa, Guam, the Commonwealth Islands of the Northern Marianas, Puerto Rico, and the U.S. Virgin Islands.

 Congress authorizes a specific amount of funding annually for WIC operations and has funded WIC each year since the late 1990s to serve all eligible applicants.
 To qualify for WIC, an applicant must be: